 “Encouraging patients to utilize a web portal to view their doctor’s note is a cost effective and efficient way to influence medication taking behavior.”

 Stronger Relationships, Better Engagement

-A majority of patients reported that reviewing their notes made them feel the same or better about their doctor, and more than half of the doctors participating in a recent study reported that sharing notes led to improved patient satisfaction and trust.
+In a recent study, a majority of patients reported that reviewing their notes made them feel the same or better about their doctor, and more than half of the doctors participating reported that sharing notes led to improved patient satisfaction and trust.
 Evidence is growing that sharing notes with patients can lead to better communication, more collaborative decision-making and stronger relationships.
 Perhaps most importantly, open notes can be powerful tools for enhancing patient engagement, and considerable research demonstrates that engaged patients have better outcomes.

 77–87% of patients in one study said that accessing their notes made them feel more in control of their health care.